stg-tud/MUBench/mubench.reviewsite/README.md

 ## Use

+After running experiments, you need to publish the respective findings to your review site.
+You can do this via the following command:

-`$> ./mubench publish X -s http://<your-sites.url>/index.php/` publishes experiment results to your review site.
-Check [Run Benchmark Experiments](../mubench.pipeline/) and `./mubench publish -h` for further details.
+`$> ./mubench publish findings <detector> <experiment> -s http://<your-sites.url>/index.php/ -u <user> -p <password>`

+This will also run the respective experiment, if you did not do this before.
+Check [Run Benchmark Experiments](../mubench.pipeline/) and `./mubench publish findings -h` for further details.

 ## Known Issues